Setting up OAuth2 with Outlook

 To continue setting up the application, click on the "API permissions" menu link.

-Here on the API permissions page, we can set up the permissions our application requires.
+Here, on the API permissions page, we can set up the permissions our application requires.
 By default, there's only "User.Read".
 We can't do much with this permission, so click on the "Add a permission" button to add the rest.

 All the permissions we need can be found in the default "Microsoft Graph" section, so click on the large button to continue.
+Depending on your account type, you might also be presented with a choice between delegated and application permissions.
+Choose the delegated option.

 We should see all the permissions we require listed on the overview page.
 If everything seems fine, then we are done with this topic and can continue.
 Click on the Certificates & secrets menu link.